For more information on many of these terms see http://www.pcwebopedia.com/

 Axis - in standardized classifications a concept around which a taxonomy is organized.

 Bandwidth - a measure of the speed at which a line (wire) transmits data.
-The rates depend on the type of connection.
-See table 4-1.
+The rates depend on the type of connection such as POTS, DSL or cable.

 Bar code - a method of encoding data to be machine readable.
 It consists of a parallel arrangement of bars (dark lines) and spaces (light elements).
 They represent numerical codes which conform to the Universal Product Code (UPC).